depillis/Model-Fitting-on-Lotka-Volterra/PSO/README.md

 `` Description ``
-This folder is meant for using tbe built-in PSO function in MATLAB to perform estimation of states and parameters on the Lotka-Volterra system.
+This folder is meant for using the built-in PSO function in MATLAB to perform estimation of states and parameters on the Lotka-Volterra system.
 1. Run_PSO: the main file to run the estimation
 2. Figures folder contains pre-generated figures reported in the manuscript.